-SECTION II - AWARD INFORMATION
+SECTION II. - AWARD INFORMATION

-II.A What is the Amount of Available Funding?
+II.A.
+What is the Amount of Available Funding?

-The total estimated funding available under the national competition for assessment, cleanup, RLF grants is estimated at \$54.5 million subject to the availability of funds and other applicable considerations.
-A separate announcement is posted for the assessment and RLF grant competitions.
-EPA may expend up to 25 percent of the amount appropriated for brownfields grants on sites contaminated with petroleum.
-EPA anticipates awarding an estimated 223 grants among the three grant types.
-Under this announcement, EPA anticipates awarding an estimated 60 cleanup grants for a total amount of approximately \$11.9 million in funding.
+The total estimated funding available under the national competition for Assessment and Cleanup Grants is estimated at \$54 million subject to the availability of funds, quality of proposals, and other applicable considerations.
+A separate announcement is posted for the Assessment Grant competition.
+EPA may expend up to 25 percent of the amount appropriated for Brownfields Grants on sites contaminated with petroleum.
+EPA anticipates awarding an estimated 294 grants among assessment and cleanup grant types.
+Under this announcement, EPA anticipates awarding an estimated 60 Cleanup Grants for a total amount of approximately \$12 million in funding.

 In addition, EPA reserves the right to award additional grants under this competition should additional funding become available.
 Any additional selections for awards will be made no later than six months from the date of the original selection decision.
 EPA reserves the right to reject all proposals and make no awards under this announcement or make fewer awards than anticipated.